Rays vs. White Sox: Betting Trends, Records ATS, Home/Road Splits

 Rays Recent Betting Performance

-- In their last 10 games with a total, the Rays and their opponents have combined to hit the over four times.
+- In their last 10 games with a total, the Rays and their opponents have failed to hit the over six times.

-- In their last game with a spread, the Rays covered the spread.

 Rays Betting Records & Stats

-- The Rays have won 20 of the 24 games they were favored on the moneyline this season (83.3%).
+- The Rays have put together a 21-4 record in games they were favored on the moneyline (winning 84% of those games).

-- When it has played as moneyline favorites with odds of -155 or shorter, Tampa Bay has a 17-1 record (winning 94.4% of its games).
+- In games it has played as moneyline favorites with odds of -150 or shorter, Tampa Bay has an 18-2 record (winning 90% of its games).

-- Based on this game's moneyline, the Rays' implied win probability is 60.8%.
+- Based on this matchup's moneyline, the Rays have an implied win probability of 60%.

-- In the 25 games in which oddsmakers have set an over/under for Tampa Bay, it has combined with opponents to go over the total 13 times (13-9-3).
+- Tampa Bay has played in 26 games with a set over/under, and have combined with its opponents to go over the total 14 times (14-9-3).

-- The Rays have put together a 4-0-0 record against the spread this season (covering 100% of the time).
+- The Rays have collected a 4-0-0 record against the spread this season (covering 100% of the time).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.